 You may be eligible for a tax break if you made home improvements last year.
-As you prepare your taxes for 2016, keep in mind these credits and deductions.
+As you prepare your taxes, keep in mind these credits and deductions.

 #1 – HOME IMPROVEMENT LOANS